abdoo8080/tutorials/hello_world_sw/tutorial.md

 * Click *Finish*

-## Creating the hello world applicatioin
+## Creating the hello world application
 #### Now that we have created the platform, let's create a new hello world application for it to run on top of it.

 * Click *File* -> *Application Project...*